boylesoftware/x2node-tutorial/src/TUTORIAL.md

 $ curl -v "http://localhost:3001/products?f$available&f$name:pre=h&p=name,price&o=name&r=0,10" | python -mjson.tool
 ```

-The query above requests all available products with names starting with "H" (case-insensitive), in the returned records it asks only to include the product name and the product price, it asks to order the `records` array in the response by the product name and it asks to include only first 10 mathcing records in it.
+The query above returns a `records` array, ordered by product name, containing the product id, product name and product price for the first 10 matching product records available, which have a product name starting with “H” (case-insensitive).
 To see all the search options read [Record Search](https://github.com/boylesoftware/x2node-ws-resources#record-search) section of the [x2node-ws-resources](https://github.com/boylesoftware/x2node-ws-resources) module's manual.

 Now we can try to update our product record.
 To do that, we are going to send a `PATCH` request to the _Product_ individual resource endpoint with a [JSON patch](https://tools.ietf.org/html/rfc6902) specification in the body.
 Let's change our product price and remove the optional product description.
 To do that, create the patch document in `patch-product.json`: